 Some sources have indicated that the average settlement value of a Paxil Birth Injury case is $1.2 Million dollars, and have also indicated that about 800 cases have settled to date for a total of over $1 Billion Dollars paid out for birth injuries caused by Paxil.
 More recently though, it seems Glaxo Smith Kline's strategy may be shifting away from settling these cases and instead taking them to trial (perhaps because there was a November 2010 trial that resulted in a defense verdict--actually summary judgment for the defendant).

 There is other litigation surrounding Paxil.
 For example, there are lawsuits alleging that the withdrawal symptoms were not properly disclosed, there are lawsuits alleging that Paxil causes an increased risk of suicide and there is also antitrust and fraud litigation regarding Paxil.

 If you or someone you care about has a child with a birth injury, you should speak to an attorney about whether a prescription drug taken by the mother during pregnancy such as Paxil or other antidepressants-could have caused the birth injury.
-The medical malpractice lawyers at Goldberg Finnegan are available for a free telephone consultation about Paxil Birth Injuries and Paxil heart defect cases.
-Our phone number is 888-213-8140.
+The Washington DC medical malpractice lawyers at Goldberg Finnegan are available for a free telephone consultation about Paxil Birth Injuries and Paxil heart defect cases.
+Contact an injury attorney at our law firm by calling (888) 213-8140.